integrals, arithmetic and geometric sequences, functions), basic physics

 1. Basic Design – Fundamentals.
 Background.
 Methodologies.
 The non- visual interface.
 Synestesia

 2. Psychology of auditory perception – The auditory system.
 Intensity; Loudness.
 Psychophysical maps.
 Fechner’s hypothesis, Weber’s law.
 Pitch.
 Masking; Critical bands.
 Spatial perception.

 5. Discrete time systems (qualitative aspects) – linearity, time-invariance, impulse response, convolution.
 Stability.
-Transfer Function (TF): frequency response,
+Frequency response:

 7. State of the art technologies for the presentation of sound and vibrations – Loudspeakers, piezoelectric transducers and their use in diffusing or focalizing the acousto-tactile response of a non-visual interface.

-During the course laboratory moments guided by the teacher will be planned.
+During the course laboratory moments guided by the teacher and expert collaborators will be planned.

-3. Introduction to the Unity audio environment – Understanding of sound modules and their use for vibration pattern generation.
+2. Introduction to the Unity3D audio environment – Understanding of soundmodules and their use for vibration pattern generation and interactive souns spatialization.

 3. Use of artificial intelligence libraries for sound processing.

 Matjaž Mihelj, Janez Podobnik, Haptics for Virtual Reality and Teleoperation, Springer, 2012, ISBN 9400757174.